Teaching and Learning, MA

 Applicants must meet the admission requirements of the Graduate College and have prior teaching experience.
 Applicants should submit a statement of purpose explaining their graduate study goals and their commitment to multicultural education.
 International applicants should satisfy the English proficiency requirements as specified by the Graduate College.

-The Master of Arts in teaching and learning with a special education subprogram requires a minimum of 32 s.h. of graduate credit and the Master of Arts in teaching and learning with a subprogram in special education–ABA requires a minimum of 39 s.h. of graduate credit.
+The Master of Arts in teaching and learning with a special education subprogram requires a minimum of 30 s.h. of graduate credit and the Master of Arts in teaching and learning with a subprogram in special education–ABA requires a minimum of 39 s.h. of graduate credit.
 A Graduate College program grade-point average (GPA) of at least 3.00 for graduation is required for students in both subprograms.
 A thesis is not required; a final exam is required.
+Final exam content is determined by the program.

 The MA in teaching and learning with a special education subprogram prepares scholars to deliver services to individuals with disabilities.
 The MA is available with licensure and non-licensure.
 Contact the Department of Teaching and Learning for specific program requirements.

-The MA in teaching and learning with a subprogram in special education–ABA (39 s.h.) is a non-licensure program available to individuals interested in pursuing certification in applied behavior analysis.
+The MA in teaching and learning with a subprogram in special education–ABA is a non-licensure program available to individuals interested in pursuing certification in applied behavior analysis.
 This pathway prepares graduates to become board-certified behavior analysts (BCBAs) and to provide services in education, community, or clinical settings.
 This pathway does not, however, lead to a teaching license to serve as a special education teacher.
+Certification in behavior analysis is dependent upon completion of national and state certification procedures, which include formal examinations and completion of supervisory fieldwork and are not associated with the program.
+The MA in teaching and learning with a subprogram in special education–ABA is recognized by Tier 2a by the Association for Behavior Analysis International.

 Special Education Subprogram

 The MA in teaching and learning with a subprogram in special education requires the following 30 s.h. of graduate coursework.
-Please note that while the MA requires 30 s.h., the student's chosen licensure preparation program and/or added endorsement program may require additional coursework.
+Please note that the student's chosen licensure preparation program and/or added endorsement program may require additional coursework.
+Additionally, precise combinations of courses from the list below must be taken to satisfy specific license requirements.
 Students work closely with their advisor to determine which courses they should take based on the student's chosen licensure or endorsement.
 All courses for the subprogram must be taken on an A–F graded basis except for those completed for student teaching.

 Core Courses, Special Education